oauth2-proxy/oauth2-proxy/docs/docs/configuration/logging.md

 Each type of logging has its own configurable format and variables.
 By default, these formats are similar to the Apache Combined Log.

-Logging of requests to the `/ping` endpoint (or using `--ping-user-agent`) and the `/ready` endpoint can be disabled with `--silence-ping-logging` reducing log volume.
+For reducing the log volume, logging of requests to the `/ping` endpoint (or using `--ping-user-agent`) and the `/ready` endpoint can be disabled with `--silence-ping-logging`.

 ### Auth Log Format
 Authentication logs are logs which are guaranteed to contain a username or email address of a user attempting to authenticate.
 These logs are output by default in the below format: